CodeBuzz-ML/Farmers-Aid/README.md

 ## 📂 Project Structure

-Here's an overview of the files and directories in this repository:
+Here's an overview of the files and directories in this repository:  (Subject to change as and when the project evolves)

 ```bash
 ├── index.html         # The main HTML file